BlastSlimey/shapezipelago/README.md

     }
     "ShopOrders;[teamNumber];[slotName]": {
         "[unique ID]": {
-            "ID": "[unique ID]", // Will be the id of the delivered gift, maybe better to use something like shop_order_72093872137
+            "ID": "[unique ID]", // Will also be the id of the delivered gift "CustomerSlot": 1,
-            "CustomerSlot": 1,
             "CustomerTeam": 0,
             "ShopVersion": 1, // In case the shop is updated mid-run, so the seller knows the correct price